gabrielhidasy/rss-graber/README.md

 It exists because I could not make rssdler work well.

-For now its a bad solution, relying on curl and gunzip instead of downloading and decompressing in pure python.
-And it does not save the torrent files, just display their URLS, but that's an start.

-It will have in future the possibility to filter feeds in many ways, namely:
+It enables downloading multiple feeds, filtering torrents by regexes.
 * Required: A feed must match the required regex.
 * Forbidden: A feed cannot match the forbidden regex

-Yes, thats many, regexes are powerfull
+Yes, thats many, regexes are powerful

+It works only on feeds that provide magnet links